 Stages that are super fun to explore thanks to the wide gameplay variety each unique stage brings to the experience.

 Incredible visuals despite the limitations that come with pixel-art, giving awesome detailing even to the most unexpected of places.

 Smart, quality platforming, with well placed enemies and objects that are sure to frustrate attempts at perfoming a simple jump.

 Slightly underwhelming upgrades, with the biggest issue being that they are mostly useless from a gameplay perspective.

 Many bosses aren't as difficult as they could have possibly been, which makes some fights seem kind of underwhelming.

 Slightly frustrating sequences of platforming, especially in some tight areas where you don't have much space for maneuvers.

-Collectibles lose their value rather quickly and by mid to late game there really isn't lots of use for most things you can find on stages.
+Collectibles lose their value rather quickly and by mid to late game there isn't lots of use for most things you find on stages.